 U.S. vs OTHER COUNTRIES

-Just because certain work is in the public domain or under copyright law in the U.S. it does not necessarily mean that it is going to be the same case in another place on earth.
+Just because certain work is in the public domain or under copyright law in the U.S. Does not necessarily mean that it is going to be the same case in another place on earth.
 See the example with Canada above.
-Such a situation may sometimes create certain problems and lead to misunderstandings and shall be taken into consideration especially when working on the projects or website with content used in countries with different copyright durations.
+Such a situation may sometimes create certain problems and lead to misunderstandings.
+Then shall be taken into consideration especially when working on the projects or website with content used in countries with different copyright durations.
 American legal scholar, Pamela Samuelson, had perfectly captured the very nature of the public domain by describing it as being ’different sizes at different times in different countries‘.
 Every year, on the 1st day of January, there is a list of authors whose works are entering the public domain.